Prairie Farms Dairy

-Prairie Farms Dairy is a dairy cooperative founded in Carlinville, Illinois, and now headquartered in Edwardsville, Illinois, a suburb of St. Louis.
+Prairie Farms Dairy is a dairy cooperative founded in Carlinville, Illinois, and now headquartered in Edwardsville, Illinois.
 As a dairy cooperative, Prairie Farms receives milk from producers and converts it into many different products, including cheese, butter, ice cream, sour cream, cottage cheese, various dips, yogurt, and fluid milk.
 Prairie Farms also produces and sells juices, flavored drinks, and pre-made iced tea.

 Originally, the company was named the Producers Creamery, but it was renamed Prairie Farms Dairy.
 Since its beginning in 1938, the company has expanded largely through mergers, acquisitions, and joint ventures with various dairy cooperatives, producers, and manufacturers.

 Current Information

 As of May 2018, Prairie Farms receives milk from over 900 producers, has 5,700 employees (683 in Greater St. Louis), operates 44 manufacturing plants and over 100 distribution facilities, and has annual sales of over $3 billion.
-Prairie Farms is a nationally recognized leader in the dairy industry and is known for setting the standard for milk flavor innovations and producing award-winning milk, cheese, and cultured dairy products.
 The Prairie Farms distribution footprint covers over 30 percent of the United States; products are available in grocery chains, mass merchandiser stores, club stores, convenience stores, dollar stores, drug stores, schools, food service outlets, and warehouse distribution centers.

 In 2008, the company reported that its producers produced 1,387,347,510 pounds of milk, averaging 1,873,000 pounds per farm.
-The sales from the 2007-2008 financial year were about $2.9 billion, a large improvement from the $33,000 sold in the company’s opening year.
+The sales from the 2007-2008 financial year were about $2.9 billion, a large improvement from the $33,000 sold in the company's opening year.

-At its beginning, Prairie Farms distributed locally in Indiana, but it currently distributes its products to sixteen states, most of which are located in the Midwest.
-These states are Michigan, Kansas, Wisconsin, Nebraska, Oklahoma, Tennessee, Iowa, Illinois, Kentucky, Arkansas, North Carolina, Ohio, Missouri, Indiana, South Dakota,and Mississippi.
+At its beginning, Prairie Farms distributed locally in Indiana, but it currently distributes its products to seventeen states, most of which are located in the Midwest.
+These states are Michigan, Kansas, Wisconsin, Nebraska, Oklahoma, Tennessee, Iowa, Illinois, Kentucky, Arkansas, North Carolina, Ohio, Missouri, Indiana, South Dakota, North Dakota, Minnesota and Mississippi.

-Economic Impact
+Economic impact

 In 1999, Prairie Farms stated that they employed 2100 in eight Midwest states, and a total of 4300 if they included those employed at joint venture plants.

 Products

-In 1938, Prairie Farms’ income came solely from the sale of butter.
+In 1938, Prairie Farms' income came solely from the sale of butter.
 Today, Prairie Farms manufactures and sells dozens of different products, including milk, cheese, ice cream, juices, sour cream, dips, and many others.
-The company also manufacturing fat-free and low-fat versions of almost every product, as well as lactose-free dairy products.
+The company also manufactures fat-free and low-fat versions of almost every product, as well as lactose-free dairy products.